StarRocks/starrocks-kubernetes-operator/doc/logging_and_related_configurations_howto.md

 # StarRocks Logging and Related Configurations

-StarRocks comprises three components: FE, BE, and CN.
+StarRocks is composed of three components: FE, BE, and CN.
 Among them, FE is essential.
-This document introduces the logging and associated configurations for StarRocks components, including:
+This document describes the logging and associated configurations for StarRocks components, including:

 1. Location of log storage;
 2. Default storage volume;